Home About Us Contact Us

 Yes, you can put perfume in a carry-on; however, make sure the bottle is 3.4 ounces (100 mL) or less.

 Yes, you can take 2 100ml bottles of perfume in hand luggage.
-But you need to pack them smartly into a single, transparent, resealable 1-liter plastic bag.
+But you need to pack them securely into a single, transparent, resealable 1-liter plastic bag.

 We use cookies to improve your experience on our website.
 Learn more